mostdaysarebaddays/vpw2/README.md

 Thanks to ragdas, SKStyles, Mongo, Ligerbusa, HIW, KKD, RetroRandy, Melonbread and a million more over the years who kept me caring about this stuff.

 AKI never die.

+Note: if your names seem messed up when trying the standard patch coming from a previous version, use the 'vpw2 -savemessedup.xdelta' patch.